China’s Oldest “Red”: The Xiatang Site and Its Stunning Discovery

 A Window into Ancient Settlements

 First discovered in 1984, the Xiatang site reveals a well-preserved Neolithic settlement that flourished in an area rich in natural resources, making it an ideal place for early human habitation.
 Archaeological research indicates that the site’s cultural layers are 2.5 meters thick, spanning four major historical periods: Shangshan Culture, Kuahuqiao Culture, Hemudu Culture, and Haochuan Culture.
-The site’s history stretches from approximately 10,000 to 4,000 years ago, offering invaluable insights into the evolution of early Chinese civilization.
+The site’s history stretches from approximately 10,000 to 4,000 years ago, offering invaluable insights into the evolution of early Chinese civilisation.

 Uncovering Ancient Life

 Excavations at the Xiatang site have revealed trenches, artificial earth platforms, house foundations, food processing areas, and a red-baked earth square.
-These findings allowed archaeologists to reconstruct the structural layout of an ancient village—a breakthrough in understanding the social organization of China’s early rice-farming societies.
+These findings allowed archaeologists to reconstruct the structural layout of an ancient village—a breakthrough in understanding the social organisation of China’s early rice-farming societies.

 Xiatang site pottery